jleben/ren/README.rst

 - Update visualization with new data easily.
 - Handle large data sets efficiently.

-This project is still in an early stage of development.
-A lot of work remains to be done to meet these goals.
-To start with, the application needs a better name :).

-Here is a screenshot of Datavis in action - exploring and comparing data streams at different stages of extracting musical sections from audio:
+Here is a screenshot of Ren in action - exploring and comparing data streams at different stages of extracting musical sections from audio:

 .. image:: doc/screenshot.png
     :width: 20cm